ministryofjustice/analytics-platform-ops/git-crypt/README.md

         # check a current user still has their commits
         git log -- .git-crypt/keys/default/0/4F695620194C67495C8EFD2B9502AA070E5ED9A8.gpg

+6. Reinstate any branch protection rules on the GitHub repo.

-#### Rotate the root key
+### Rotate the root key

 Having deleted old users in the previous section, you must now also create a fresh root key.
 The "root key" is the symmetric encryption key that the encrypted files in this repo are encrypted with.
 The script will create the .gpg files for each user, which is the root key encrypted with a user's public key.

+1. It's easiest to make sure there are no open Pull Requests or active branches on the repository, because these can be difficult to recover once the root secret is changed.
-1. Ensure you have all the current users' public GPG keys on your personal GPG keyring.
+2. Ensure you have all the current users' public GPG keys on your personal GPG keyring, and that they are trusted.
 If you don't you'll get an error adding them in a moment.
 The fingerprints of the GPG keys that you need are listed in the filenames:

        ls .git-crypt/keys/default/0/